Name, registered office, duration

 With regard to compensation, the Nomination and Compensation Committee has the following duties and responsibilities (principles):

-3. suggestion of the compensation report to be submitted to the Board of Directors;
+- proposal of the compensation report to the attention of the Board of Directors;

-5. suggestion of the compensation of each individual member of the Boardof Directors and Group Management submitted to the Board of Directors.
+- proposal of the compensation of each individual member of the Board of Directors and Group Management to the attention of the Board of Directors.

 Additional duties

 The Board of Directors may assign to the Nomination and Compensation Committee additional duties in the area of compensation and human resources and any related areas.
-Furthermore, the Board of Directors establishes a policy regulating the powers of the Nomination and Compensation Committee.
+Furthermore, the Board of Directors establishes a regulation on the powers of the Nomination and Compensation Committee.

 Transfer of management